elastisys/compliantkubernetes/docs/user-guide/prepare.md

 ---
-description: Learn how to prepare for Elastisys Compliant Kubernetes, the security-hardened Kubernetes distribution
+description: Learn how to prepare for Welkin, the security-hardened Kubernetes distribution
 search:
   boost: 2
 ---